Course code: 3GJ313

 Relevance within study programme

 GJ 313 Media Representation focuses on understanding how culture influences interpretation and representation.
 For journalists it is important to acknowledge how cultural socialization and worldview influence and effect the way one understands and reports about different situations.
-Insights from semiotics, post-colonial studies and social anthropology will shed light on how the others are represented.
-Through this course the students are given methods and tools to analyze intercultural media representation.
+Insights from semiotics, post-colonial studies and social anthropology, amongst others, will shed light on how the others are represented.
+Through this course the students are given methods and tools to analyse intercultural media representation.

 Learning outcomes descriptors

 - can identify and explain major issues in media representation

 - can explain common concepts used in culture theory and relevant literature in this field

 - has knowledge of the theories of representation, otherness, epistemology and ontology